Dhabihah: Islamic slaughtering

 The act of slaughtering itself is preceded by mentioning the name of God.
 Invoking the name of God at the moment of slaughtering is sometimes interpreted as acknowledgment of God's right over all things and thanking God for the sustenance he provides: it is a sign the food is taken not in sin or in gluttony, but to survive and praise Allah, as the most common blessing is, Bismillah, or "In the name of God".
-It is not regarded appropriate to use the phrase "Bismillah al Raḥmān Al Raḥīm" (In the name of God the Beneficent the Merciful) in this situation, because slaughtering is an act of subdual rather than mercy.

 According to Islamic tradition, the animal is brought to the place of slaughter and laid down gently so as to not injure it.
 It is sunnah (tradition) but not fard (God's requirement) that the head of the animal be facing the Qibla.
 The blade must be kept hidden until the very last moment while the jugular of the animal is felt.
 The conventional method used to slaughter the animal involves cutting the large arteries in the neck along with the esophagus and trachea with one swipe of a non-serrated blade.
 Care must be taken that the nervous system is not damaged, as this may cause the animal to die before exsanguination has taken place.
 During the swipe of the blade, the head must not be decapitated, since it is impermissible for the blade to touch the spinal cord.
 While blood is draining, the animal is not handled until it has died.
 While this is an acceptable method, the Egyptian Fatwa Committee has agreed that an animal can be rendered insensible to pain via electronarcosis and still be halal.

 It is also compulsory that each animal must be slaughtered individually and in seclusion, according to some schools of thought.
 In a poultry farm or slaughter house, one animal must not witness another animal being slaughtered as it is makruh.

-Within the Shia school (followers of Ayatullah Sistani), slaughter of multiple animals at the same time, using a fully automated abattoir is considered sufficient if specific conditions are met.
-See reference.
+Within the Shia school (followers of Ayatullah Sistani), slaughter of multiple animals at the same time, using a fully automated slaughterhouse is considered sufficient if specific conditions are met.

 This method adheres to Islamic law (it ensures the animal does not die by any of the Haraam methods) and helps to effectively drain blood from the animal.
 This may be important because the consumption of blood itself is forbidden in Islam; however, it is not clear that bleeding the animal removes all traces of blood from the carcass, so the meat may remain unclean.
 In fact, it is stated by Islamic authorities that it is only necessary to drain "most" of the blood from the animal.